 Government-wide Statements: The statement of net position and the statement of activities display information about the primary government, the School District.
 These statements include the financial activities of the overall government, except for fiduciary activities.
 Eliminations have been made to minimize the double counting of activities between funds.
+These statements distinguish between the governmental and business-type activities of the School District.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions.
+Business-type activities are financed in whole or in part by fees charged to external parties.
+The only business-type activity of the School District is the Hot Lunch Fund.

-The statement of activities presents a comparison between direct expenses and program revenues for each function of the School District's governmental activities.
+The statement of activities presents a comparison between direct expenses and program revenues for each function of the School District's governmental activities and each segment of the School District's business-type activities.
 Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a particular function or program.
 Program revenues include (a) charges paid by the recipients of goods or services offered by the programs and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not classified as program revenues are presented as general revenues.

 Fund Financial Statements: The fund financial statements provide information about the School District's funds, including fiduciary funds.
-Separate statements for each fund category - governmental and fiduciary - are presented.
+Separate statements for each fund category - governmental, proprietary, and fiduciary - are presented.
 The emphasis of fund financial statements is on major funds, each displayed in a separate column.